Praveensenpai/bumsBot/README.md

 - **Daily Sign-In**: Automatically checks in each day.
 - **Tap Task**: Runs tapping tasks using user information.
 - **Process Upgrades**: Continues upgrading as long as there are available funds.
+Upgrade which is most profitable.
 - **Error Handling**: Logs errors and outputs status messages for easy tracking.

 ---